 Here is what I believe after two decades of leading under pressure: giving people clarity is one of the most respectful things a leader can do.
 It says, “I trust you enough to be direct about what I need.
 And I respect you enough to give you a fair shot at delivering it.”

 Vague expectations are unfair.
 They set people up to fail and then blame them for failing.
 Motivation without clarity is just noise.
 Clarity without motivation still gets results, because most people want to do good work.
 They just need to know what good work is.
-At Great Day Improvements I now run clarity checks across all four of my branches every quarter.
+I run clarity checks across my teams every quarter.
 It is not a one-time fix.
 Teams change, priorities shift, and what was clear in January can be fuzzy by March.
 Clarity is not a destination.
 It is a discipline that requires maintenance, and the leaders who treat it that way consistently outperform the ones who set expectations once and assume they stick.

 If your team is underperforming, before you book a motivational speaker, ask yourself: does every person on this team know exactly what success looks like in their role this quarter?
 If the answer is no, start there.